Politics BA (Hons)

 H2,H2,H2,H2,H2

-General information on subjects/grades required for entry: Grade H2 at Higher Level in an accepted social science or humanities subject.
+Specific subjects/grades required for entry: A Higher Level social science or humanities subject at grade H2.

 DDD